AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `propsToRemove` - optional, string of space-separated properties to remove
 - `obligatoryProps` - optional, string of space-separated properties which must be all present for the pruning to occur

+> Note please that you can use wildcard `*` for chain property name. e.g. 'ad.*.src' instead of 'ad.0.src ad.1.src ad.2.src ...'

 **Examples**
 1. Removes property `example` from the results of JSON.parse call